exercism/v3/languages/clojure/exercises/concept/lists/.doc/instructions.md

 ### 2. Add a new lanuguage to the list

  As you explore Exercism and find lanuages you want to learn, you'll need to be able to add them to your list.
-Define a function to add new language the the beginning of your list.
+Define a function to add a new language the the beginning of your list.

 ### 3. Check the lanugage last added

-You'll want to quickly check which language you just added since that'll be the first one you practice.
+You'll want to quickly check which language you just added.
 Define a function that returns the first language from your list.

 ### 4. Remove the first language from the list